 But guess what?

-The candidates that emerge as the ‘best’ ones may not be your best option after all.
+The candidates that emerge as the ‘best’ ones, based on competencies alone, may not be your best option after all.

 Because finding the best person for the job entails more than simply identifying who is the best fit for the actual job.
-It’s just as important – if not more so – to recruit people who truly fit in the organization.
+It’s just as important – if not more so – to recruit people who fit in with the company culture as well.

 What is organizational fit?